Anne Stanley (politician): Early life

 Stanley was born in Sydney, one of two daughters born to Margaret (née Davison) and William Mee.
 Her parents were both ALP supporters, and her mother worked for the Building Workers' Industrial Union of Australia.

 Prior to entering politics, Stanley worked as a bank officer for nearly 30 years.

 Politics

 Stanley joined the Australian Labor Party (ALP) in 1996 "as a response to the reactionary policies of the Howard government".
 She was an officeholder in the party's organisational wing before her election to parliament, serving as a delegate to state and national conferences and as president of the party's Liverpool South branch.
 She served on the Liverpool City Council from 2008 to 2016.

 Parliament

 In March 2016 Stanley won ALP preselection for the Division of Werriwa.
 She retained the seat for Labor at the 2016 federal election, succeeding the retiring member Laurie Ferguson.
 She was re-elected at the 2019 election, and was subsequently appointed as an opposition whip.
+She was again re-elected at the 2022 Australian federal election and was appointed as a government whip, a position she retained after her re-election in 2025.